MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-diagnostics-troubleshooting.md

 4. Attempt to correct all issues reported in the [diagnostics log.](https://deployr.revolutionanalytics.com/documents/admin/troubleshoot/#logfiles)
 5. [Start DeployR on the machine in question.](https://deployr.revolutionanalytics.com/documents/admin/common/#server)
 6. Run the diagnostics again.
+5. In the event that you need additional support, send the diagnostics tar/zip file to the Microsoft Corporation technical support team.

 #### For Windows